Wayne Gretzky

-Early years
+Early life

 Wayne Douglas Gretzky was born on January 26, 1961, in Brantford, Ontario, the son of Phyllis Leone (Hockin) and Walter Gretzky.
 The couple married in 1960, and lived in an apartment in Brantford, where Walter worked for Bell Telephone Canada.
-The family moved into a house on Varadi Avenue in Brantford seven months after Wayne was born, chosen partly because its yard was flat enough to make an ice rink in winter.
-Wayne was joined by a sister, Kim (born 1963), and brothers Keith, Glen and Brent.
+The family moved into a house on Varadi Avenue in Brantford seven months after Wayne was born, chosen partly because its yard was flat enough to make an ice rink.
+Wayne had a sister, Kim (born 1963), and brothers Keith, Glen and Brent.
 The family regularly visited the farm of Wayne's grandparents, Tony and Mary, and watched Hockey Night in Canada together.
 By age two, Wayne was trying to score goals against Mary using a souvenir stick.
 The farm was where Wayne skated on ice for the first time, aged two years, 10 months.

-Walter taught Wayne, Keith, Brent, Glen and their friends hockey on a rink he made in the back yard of the family home, nicknamed the "Wally Coliseum".
-Drills included skating around Javex bleach bottles and tin cans, and flipping pucks over scattered hockey sticks to be able to pick up the puck again in full flight.
-Additionally, Walter gave the advice to "skate where the puck's going, not where it's been".
-Wayne was a classic prodigy whose extraordinary skills made him the target of jealous parents.
+Walter taught Wayne, Keith, Brent, Glen, and their friends hockey on a rink he made in the backyard of the family home, nicknamed the "Wally Coliseum".
+Drills included skating around bleach bottles and tin cans and flipping pucks over scattered hockey sticks to be able to pick up the puck again in full flight.
+Walter gave the advice to "skate where the puck's going, not where it's been".
+Wayne was a classic prodigy whose extraordinary skills made him the target of other children's jealous parents.

-The team Gretzky played on at age six was otherwise composed of 10-year-olds.
-His first coach, Dick Martin, remarked that he handled the puck better than the 10-year-olds.
+The team Gretzky played on at age six was otherwise composed of ten-year-olds.
+His first coach, Dick Martin, remarked that he handled the puck better than the ten-year-olds.
 According to Martin, "Wayne was so good that you could have a boy of your own who was a tremendous hockey player, and he'd get overlooked because of what the Gretzky kid was doing."
-The sweaters for 10-year-olds were far too large for Gretzky, who coped by tucking the sweater into his pants on the right side.
+The sweaters for ten-year-olds were far too large for Gretzky, who coped by tucking the sweater into his pants on the right side.
 Gretzky continued doing this throughout his NHL career.